Restore from a backup

 When you use

-tsm maintenance restore to restore your Tableau data, data extract files and the contents of the PostgreSQL database are overwritten with the content in the backup
+tsm maintenance restoreto restore your Tableau data, data extract files and the contents of the PostgreSQL database are overwritten with the content in the backup file (

 .tsbak).
-If you are running a distributed installation of Tableau Server, perform the restore on the initial node or where ever the TSM Controller is running.
+If you are running a distributed installation of Tableau Server, perform the restore on the node running the TSM Controller (this is usually the initial node).

 You can only restore from a backup that has the same type of identity store as the running server.
 For example, a backup from a server using local authentication can be restored to a Tableau Server initialized with local authentication, but a backup from a server using Active Directory authentication cannot be restored to a server initialized with local authentication.